coverclock/com-diag-hazer/REMARKS.md

 ## Latitude/Longitude Precision

 This is a useful way to interpret the precision implied by the number of decimal places presented in degrees of latitude and longitude.
-A big Thank You to Amy Fox of Blis, a company that provides geolocation assistance to advertising and marketing firms, who wrote about this in the Blis blog.
+A big Thank You to Amy Fox of Blis, a company that provides location-powered advertising abd analytics, who wrote about this in the Blis blog.

 * 0 - 1.0 - 111 km - country
 * 1 - 0.1 - 11.1 km - city